Optimized Memory Tagging on AmpereOne Processors: Evaluation of Ampere's MTE Implementation

-To guide these two decisions, both performance ratios across the benchmarks are shown.
-Figure \ref{tab:perfdelta} presents the performance ratios and measurement metrics for each datacenter cloud workload.
-Figure \ref{tab:cpu2017} reports the ratios for each SPEC CPU 2017 benchmark in 192-copy refrate.
+To guide these two decisions, both performance ratios across the benchmarks are shown. \autoref{tab:perfdelta} presents the performance ratios and measurement metrics for each datacenter cloud workload. \autoref{tab:cpu2017} reports the ratios for each SPEC CPU 2017 benchmark in 192-copy refrate.
 To account for the inherent run-to-run variability observed in multi-threaded cloud workloads, each benchmark was executed five times.
 The resulting data were statistically analyzed using \texttt{ministat} \cite{ministat}, which compares two small populations to compute performance ratios and their associated error bars using Student's \emph{t}-test \cite{studentt}.
 All statistical comparisons were performed at a 99\% confidence level.
-Results designated as "on par" indicate that no statistically significant performance difference could be discerned between the compared populations.
+Results designated as ``on par'' indicate that no statistically significant performance difference could be discerned between the compared populations.

 When looking at the \textbf{B} vs. \textbf{A} comparisons, enabling MTE in hardware can introduce a small overhead even when applications are not using tagging, due to SoC mechanisms that preserve tag state through the memory hierarchy.
 This platform-level comparison is relevant for multi-tenant deployments where a cloud provider enables MTE across the fleet.
 Across the workloads evaluated in Figures~\ref{tab:perfdelta} and \ref{tab:cpu2017}, that overhead was in the 1--6\% range, while memcached exhibited a 7\% improvement (with high variance).
 In this case, tag-loads effectively become prefetches, since tag-checking is turned off.
 Since tags and data are co-located, cache lines are brought in to the L1 data cache which happen to be beneficial to the instruction stream being executed.
+The source of the MTE performance benefit to memcached was confirmed with PMU data, which showed a significant reduction in time spent waiting for L2 misses, without a significant change in other operations which can prefetch lines into the cache, such as hardware prefetches or wrong-path speculation.
 Practically, these numbers suggest that tenants not asking for tag checking experience only modest impact when the platform enables MTE support for other users.

 Next, the comparison of \textbf{C} vs. \textbf{B}, which is the cost of turning on tag checking for applications.
 The overall performance impact of tagging is in the mid single-digit percentages with high confidence.
 Interestingly, in nginx shows a small but measurable speedup.
 This gain can be attributed to a prefetch-like effect: to perform tag checking, the cache line for a store is fetched earlier in the pipeline (prior to commit), allowing dependent memory operations to benefit from the prefetched line.
 When execution is limited by store latency and there is headroom in load-side bandwidth, this earlier fetch reduces the critical path and can improve overall throughput.
 The L2 prefetchers also get trained by tag-loads, which can lead to further benefits.